dennislee22/actuarial-ML/README.md

 Achieving this automated system involves a clear, four-step process.
 Here’s how it works in practice:

 ## Step 1: Generate Synthetic Data
-Before we can train a model, we need data.
-The first script generates a large, realistic training dataset (underwriting_data.csv).
+The [synthetic data creation](synthetic_data.py) script generates a large, realistic training dataset (underwriting_data.csv).
 This file contains thousands of fictional applicant profiles, where each column represents a key risk factor:

   - age & driving_experience: Younger, less experienced drivers typically represent higher risk.
   - vehicle_type & vehicle_value: High-performance or high-value cars are more expensive to insure.